gruly/IWSLT2022_Tamasheq_data/README.md

+From LIA (Computer Science Laboratory of Avignon University), LIUM (Computer Science Laboratory of Le Mans University), LIG (Computer Science Laboratory of Grenoble University) and AIRBUS.

 # IWSLT2022 - Low-resource Speech Translation Track: Tamasheq-French Parallel Corpus

 Repository for sharing the data in the Tamasheq language, one of the languages for the low-resource speech translation track at IWSLT 2022.